nammenam/neuromorphics/paper/thesis.typ

 In simpler terms: neurons that fire together, wire together.
 This was a local and decentralized learning rule.
 A synapse didn't need a "teacher" or a global error signal; it only needed to know if it successfully contributed to its post-synaptic neuron's firing.
 At this midpoint in the 20th century, the fields of artificial intelligence and neuroscience were one and the same.
 The pioneers were neuroscientists, logicians, and psychologists all working on a single problem: reverse-engineering the brain to understand, and eventually replicate, intelligence.
 ]

-#v(2em)
+#v(1em)
-== The Perceptron
+=== The Perceptron

 #serif-text()[ Now, you show the first engineering attempt to build a machine based on these ideas.
 Introduce Rosenblatt's Perceptron.
 Explain it as a direct hardware implementation of the McCulloch-Pitts neuron with a Hebbian-style learning rule.
 The "First Winter": Briefly explain its limitations (the "XOR problem" identified by Minsky & Papert).
+This is crucial because it creates the problem that the next generation of AI researchers had to solve.
+]
+#box(width: 49%)[#serif-text()[
-This is crucial because it creates the problem that the next generation of AI researchers had to solve. ] #box( width: 49%, serif-text()[ The term Artificial Intelligence forms an umbrella over many different techniques that make use of machines to do some intelligent task.
+The term Artificial Intelligence forms an umbrella over many different techniques that make use of machines to do some intelligent task.
 The most promising way to achieve AI today is through deep neural networks.
 The neural networks of today are almost exclusively based on the simple perceptron neuron model.
 It is a fairly old idea based on a simple model of how the brain processes information.
 The model of the neuron that it is based on has "synapses" just like the biological one.
 The synapses function as inputs, each with a "weight" (strength).
+When inputs are active, they excite the receiving neuron more or less depending on the strength of this connection
+]]
+#h(2%)
+#box(width: 48%, height: 7cm)[
-When inputs are active, they excite the receiving neuron more or less depending on the strength of this connection. ]) #h(2%) #box( width: 48%, height: 7cm, figure(   include("figures/perceptron.typ"),   caption: [   The perceptron---a simple model of how a neuron operates.
-Inputs xi​ get multiplied by weights wi​ and   summed.
-If the sum ∑wi​xi​ surpasses a threshold (or "bias" b), the neuron fires.   ] )) #serif-text()[ In 1957, psychologist Frank Rosenblatt took these theoretical ideas and created the first practical, engineered neural network: The Perceptron.
+#figure(include("figures/perceptron.typ"),caption:[The perceptron---a simple model of how a neuron operates.
+Inputs $x_i$ get multiplied by weights $w_i$ and summed.
+If the sum $∑ w_i x_i$ surpasses a threshold (or "bias" $b$), the neuron fires.
+])]

+#serif-text()[
+In 1957, psychologist Frank Rosenblatt took these theoretical ideas and created the first practical, engineered neural network: The Perceptron.
 It was a direct hardware implementation (the "Mark I Perceptron") of the McCulloch-Pitts neuron, but with one crucial addition: a trainable learning rule based on Hebb's ideas.
 As your text describes, this simple model sums its weighted inputs, and if the sum surpasses a threshold, it will fire and pass the signal downstream.
 Rosenblatt's key contribution was the perceptron learning rule, an algorithm that could automatically adjust the "weights" to learn.
 The machine was shown a pattern (e.g., a letter) and it would guess a classification.
 If the guess was wrong, the algorithm would slightly increase the weights of connections that "should" have fired and decrease the weights of those that fired incorrectly.

 The Perceptron was capable of classifying linearly separable patterns, and its creation sparked immense optimism.
 It was hailed as the first "thinking machine."
 However, this excitement was brought to an abrupt halt.